Tony Sanchez (baseball): Toronto Blue Jays

 On February 19, 2016, Sanchez signed a minor league contract with the Toronto Blue Jays that included an invitation to spring training.
 He was released on July 28.

 San Francisco Giants

 Sanchez signed a minor league contract with the San Francisco Giants on August 3, 2016.
-Sanchez was promoted to the major league on September 27, 2016.
+He played in 16 games for the Triple–A Sacramento River Cats, hitting .200/.317/.340 with two home runs and five RBI.
+Sanchez was promoted to the major leagues on September 27.
+He did not appear in a game for the Giants, and was outrighted off of the roster on November 3.
+Sanchez elected free agency on November 7.

 Los Angeles Angels of Anaheim

 On December 2, 2016, Sanchez signed a minor league contract with the Los Angeles Angels of Anaheim.